 Developmental: Our research goal is to understand how the organism and its capabilities develop throughout the lifespan.
 Our interdisciplinary approach is multi-species, multi-system, and multidisciplinary in nature.
 We study change over time in cognitive, linguistic, social, emotional, and neural processes.
 Our explanations include both neural accounts of the plasticity that is observed in the developing brain and other systems, and computational and psychological accounts of development.
 The bi-directionality of these processes is emphasized, with the organism's genetically program development being influenced by its physical and social environments and in turn influencing those environments.
 Thus, our research is situated at the interface between the fields of developmental psychology, computational modeling, psycholinguistics, cognitive psychology, developmental cognitive neuroscience, social psychology, cultural psychology, and clinical psychology.
 Our research examines numerous areas of development, plasticity, and change including sensory processes, cognitive capacities, language, reasoning, everyday knowledge of the world, emotions, and social relationships.
 We examine both typical and atypical development, each providing rich insights for better understanding the other and suggesting new approaches for effective treatments and preventive interventions.

 Social-Personality Psychology: The social-personality program is devoted to training graduate students for careers in research and teaching.
-The program faculty and several affiliates conduct research and provide intensive training in six core areas of the field: (1) Self, identity, and culture; (2) Social cognition; (3) Emotion, emotion regulation, and affective neuroscience; (4) Personality processes and adult development; (5) Relationships and intergroup processes; and (6) Power, hierarchy, and social class.
+The program faculty and several affiliates conduct research and provide intensive training in six core areas of the field: (1) Self and identity; (2) Social cognition; (3) Emotion, emotion regulation, and affective neuroscience; (4) Personality processes and adult development; (5) Interpersonal, intergroup, and intercultural processes; and (6) Power, hierarchy, and social class.
 In addition to training in these core areas, the program encourages graduate students to develop their own research interests and build an independent research program.
-The area has a dual mentorship model where students are expected to work with two program faculty, one serving as the primary, the other as the secondary mentors.
-This approach to mentorship facilitates the mastery of multiple perspectives and methodologies in students’ chosen area of specialization.
 The program is characterized by considerable breadth and diversity.
 It provides students with special research opportunities, such as access to unique longitudinal databases, interdisciplinary training grants (e.g., affective science), multi-method approaches (self-report, observational, archival, life-data, physiological), and biological perspectives on social behavior (e.g., evolutionary, neuroimaging).

 Source: Berkeley Academic Guide